 - UI design

 We spent time interviewing stakeholders and users before designing and building the mobile and web apps which gave us insights beyond the original requirements documentation.
-By building out an augmented reality system we enabled users to learn about new features in a few seconds instead of minutes.
+We also built out an augmented reality system to enable users to learn about new features in a few seconds instead of minutes.
 The client was so happy with the project that they changed its scope to be customer facing and released it in the public app store.
-The work we did won us a Gold Addy in 2014.
+The work we did won us and Lexus a Gold Addy in 2014.